The hidden benefit of being overwhelmed with work

 Full details about the program: here.

 If this post spoke to you, and you're ready to do the work of understanding what actually drives your patterns — so you can make changes that last — you have a few options to reach me: you can send me an email, DM me on Facebook or LinkedIn, or shedule a quick, no-pressure Zoom call (click on the button below).
-In either case, we’ll take a thorough look at your work situation, I’ll offer my honest assessment of what may be causing your problems, and what I think might be the best next step for you.
-We’ll also determine whether the 6-week program is a fit (or if some other way of working together could support you better).

 And then, if you want my help, and I think you'd make a good client, I'll ask your permission to explain what it looks like to work together.